-Concerning the first approach, we respectfully suggest that the fundamental precept of redistribution needs to be challenged, and that while an audit may offer small short-term results, it cannot have significant impact on the long-term need for spectrum.
-The concept of redistribution is based upon a flawed presumption, which is that the effective size of the spectrum is fixed and unchanging.
-This is not true.
+Concerning the first approach, we respectfully suggest that the fundamental precept of redistribution needs to be challenged.
+Redistribution is not the only option for the long-term need for spectrum.
+The effective size of the spectrum is not fixed and unchanging.
 There has been a continual growth in the need for spectrum since radio technology was created more than 100 years ago.
 As new services have created new demands for spectrum, technology has increased the capacity of the spectrum to accommodate these new demands.
 Particularly in the context of fixed and mobile wireless communications, technological innovation allows capacity to stay ahead of demand by enabling greater use of the same amount of assigned spectrum at a faster rate than the assigned spectrum became congested.